 One bird that the legend is believed to be derived from is the flamingo, who will nest on salt flats that are too hot for a flamingo chick nor its egg to survive.
 Instead, the flamingo builds a nest that is above this causing a very unique convection effect that is similar to that of the convection of a flame.
-The flamingoes family name in the scientific world is Phoenicopteridai, which is derived from the more generic word, Phoenicopterus which means Phoenix-winged.
+The flamingos family name in the scientific world is Phoenicopteridai, which is derived from the more generic word, Phoenicopterus which means Phoenix-winged.

 Another belief is that the legend was derived from the peacock, which would match its size, and beauty.
 Although from majority of the descriptions, it is the golden pheasant that most resembles what we view a phoenix to look like.
 Although a golden pheasant is much smaller than that of an eagle, as the phoenix size is compared, it does have the same beauty and same crimson and gold colors with the beautiful long tail.
 Some have blues and purples, just as phoenix's are sometimes depicted as having.

-The Myth of the Phoenix
+The Myth Surrounding the Phoenix

 The Phoenix used to roam the Earth just like any other bird, but one day the sun god laid his eyes on this magnificent colorful bird, with it's gold tail feathers and red roughage.
 He could not believe his beauty.
 The sun god came down to see the bird closer.
 As he got close, the phoenix felt charmed by the sun god, and began to sing his beautiful melody.

 Realizing that the Phoenix was one of the most beautiful birds with a beautiful voice, the sun god decided to allow this bird to live forever.
 Although, the phoenix loved spending time with the sun god, and singing beautiful songs to him, his bones were not meant to last forever.
 After five decades he began to fly slower, and his song was a little more haggard.